alisktl/temporal-java-examples/core/hello-await/README.md

-# Execute Activities Asynchronously with Temporal Workflow
+# Execute Workflow Method Asynchronously and Use Await to Wait for a Condition

-This example demonstrates using Temporal for workflow orchestration with asynchronous methods.
-The example includes a simple workflow that concurrently generates greeting and farewell messages.
-By leveraging asynchronous activity execution, the workflow interacts with activities to compose personalized greetings and farewells based on a name provided by the user.
+This example demonstrates how to use Temporal for workflow orchestration with asynchronous methods and conditional logic.
+The workflow includes a simple example where a greeting message is generated based on a name provided by the user.
+Temporal’s `await` statement is used to pause the workflow execution until a signal condition is met.

+## Key Features
+- **Asynchronous Workflow Execution**: Workflow methods are executed asynchronously, enabling concurrent execution and efficient resource utilization.
+- **Condition-Based Workflow Logic**: The workflow uses Temporal's await statement to wait until specific conditions are satisfied before proceeding.
+- **Signal-Based Interaction**: External signals can be sent to the workflow to dynamically influence its behavior.

 ## Prerequisites